wdelfuego/nova-calendar/README.md

     If you choose to make the data provider yourself, make it a subclass of `Wdelfuego\NovaCalendar\DataProvider\MonthCalendar`.

-2. In the data provider, implement the `novaResources()` method to specify which Nova resources are to be included and which of their model's attributes should be used to determine the date and start time of your event.
+2. In your data provider, implement the `novaResources()` method to specify which Nova resources are to be included and which of their model's `DateTime` attributes define when the event starts and, optionally, when it ends.

-	The `novaResources()` method must return an array that maps Nova resource classes to attribute names.
-The attribute must be casted to a `DateTime` object by the underlying Eloquent model.
-If you return an empty array, the calendar will work but will not contain any events.
+	The `novaResources()` method must return an array that maps Nova resource classes to attribute names or arrays of attribute names.
+The specified attributes must be cast to a `DateTime` object by the underlying Eloquent model.
+If you let `novaResources()` return an empty array, the calendar will work but will not contain any events.

-    For example, to make the calendar show your users as events on the date their accounts were created, implement `novaResources()` as follows:
+    For example, to make the calendar show your users as single-day events on the date their accounts were created, implement `novaResources()` as follows:

     ```
     namespace App\Providers;